Tauchman slam, Crawford 2 HRs as Giants beat Rangers 9-4

 UP NEXT

 AL ERA leader Kyle Gibson (4-0, 2.06 ERA) has allowed only 10 earned runs in his 10 starts since giving up five runs and retiring only one batter on opening day for the Rangers.
-Left-hander Sammy Long could make his big league debut as the Giants’ starter.
-Long was on the taxi squad, and manager Gabe Kapler said he will be activated and have a role in Wednesday’s game.
+RHP Zack Littell (0-0, 1.65) will make his first start of the season for San Francisco and his first in the majors since 2018.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports